Shou Sugi Ban: Charred Timber Cladding

 Shou Sugi Ban Pricing

-For in-depth information about the range of products we offer, please fill out the form below to download our Pricing.
-Inside you will find illustrations, specifications, portfolio photo examples and a hardwood timber price guide to assist with budgeting.
-Should you have any questions, please don’t hesitate to get in touch with us directly.
+Looking for in depth information about the range of timber products we offer?
+Fill out the form below to download our pricing and infomation guide where you will find helpful illustrations, portfolio examples and key information on the different options available.
+If you require any clarification or further guidance, please get in touch with us directly.
+We're here to help.

 More about Shou Sugi Ban